Nadeo Argawinata

-Nadeo Argawinata (born 9 March 1997), also known as Nadeo Winata, is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Borneo Samarinda and the Indonesia national team.
+Nadeo Argawinata (born 9 March 1997), also known as Nadeo Winata, is an Indonesian professional footballer who plays as a goalkeeper for Super League club Persija Jakarta and the Indonesia national team.

 Club career

 Borneo

 After years of training in youth clubs in Kediri Regency on Java island, Argawinata moved to Borneo island to look for professional playing time and joined Borneo for the 2016 Indonesia Soccer Championship A.

 At the age of 19, he became the youngest goalkeeper to play in the highest level of Indonesian football.
 Argawinata made his first appearance on 22 March 2016 in 2016 Bhayangkara Cup, coming on as a substitute for Galih Sudaryono in the 75th minute, then the final result, Borneo lost 3–1 against PS TNI.

 Argawinata made his first official Liga 1 appearance on 3 June 2017 in an East Kalimantan Derby, coming on as a starter in a 3–2 lost with Persiba Balikpapan at the Parikesit Stadium.
 He was Borneo's starting goalkeeper in the 2018 Liga 1 and 2019 Liga 1 seasons.
 His stable performance earned him a spot in the Indonesia national under-23 football team that competed in the 2019 Southeast Asian Games.